 Methods of secondary containment for the CLT Airport Facilities include a combination of structures (e.g., built-in secondary containment), drainage systems (e.g., storm drains, ditches), and land-based spill response (e.g., absorbent materials) to prevent oil from reaching navigable waters and adjoining shorelines.
-Tables 2 through 20 provide content and storage capacity of aboveground containers and reasonable spill scenarios for the CLT Airport Facilities described below in Sections 7.1 through 7.19.
+Tables 2 through 21 provide content and storage capacity of aboveground containers and reasonable spill scenarios for the CLT Airport Facilities described below in Sections 7.1 through 7.20.
 Each aboveground container is compatible with the oils they contain and conditions of storage.
-There are no partially buried or underground storage tanks (USTs) at the CLT Airport Facilities, though some tenants have USTs that are addressed in their facility SPCC plans.
 The tables also include the potential rate of release for each scenario.
-Figures 3 through 20 show the general location of containers, loading and unloading areas, and the direction of flow/containment if failure of an oil products storage container/equipment occurred.
+Figures 3 through 22 show the general location of containers, loading and unloading areas, and the direction of flow/containment if failure of an oil products storage container/equipment occurred.
 A brief description of the types of oil storage and fueling methods at the CLT Airport is provided in the following paragraphs.
-A photographic log showing examples of representative photographs of onsite oil storage containers is located in Appendix L.
+A photographic log showing examples of representative onsite oil storage containers is located in Appendix XII.